nlpsuge/FrontendLearning/README.md

 # FrontendLearning
-Learning various front-end technology, such as react, antd, gtk in js, gjs, gnome-shell-extension etc.
+Learning various front-end technologies, such as react, antd, gtk in js, gjs, gnome-shell-extension etc.